Follow us on our YouTube Training Channel

 - HEADS UP to High School Sports: Officials

-The Centers for Disease and Prevention (CDC) developed a mobile game called Rocket Blades to educate children on how concussions occur, why it is important to tell an adult if their head gets hurt, and why rest time after an injury is necessary.
+The CDC developed a mobile game called Rocket Blades to educate children on how concussions occur, why it is important to tell an adult if their head gets hurt, and why rest time after an injury is necessary.
 Click here to learn more and download the app.

 HEADS UP is an initiative by the CDC with the goal of protecting children and teens by raising awareness on concussions and TBIs.
 HEADS UP provides materials for those who may encounter brain injuries, such as coaches, parents, sports officials, and young athletes.